delfimas/Data_preparation_BMW/README.md

 # Data_preparation_BMW

-This project is a data analysis application developed in Python.
-It utilizes various Python libraries such as Pandas, NumPy, and Matplotlib to perform statistical analysis and data visualizations.
+This project involves an analysis of automobile data using a dataset that includes detailed information about various attributes of the vehicles.
+The main purpose is to perform data exploration and cleaning, as well as statistical analysis and visualization to obtain useful insights about automobiles and their market.

+The data analysis will include exploration of relationships between variables, identification of outliers, imputation of missing values, and visualization of patterns and trends.
+Additionally, statistical tests will be conducted to obtain valuable insights about the automotive market.

 Key features:
 - Exploratory data analysis